kassimojr/recargapay-wallet-api/docs/monitoring/en/monitoring-guide-en.md

 ## Conclusion

-This monitoring setup provides comprehensive visibility into the RecargaPay Wallet API.
+This monitoring setup provides comprehensive visibility into the Digital Wallet API.
 By regularly reviewing metrics and health checks, you can ensure optimal performance and quickly identify issues before they affect users.
 The combination of metrics, health checks, and distributed tracing creates a robust observability solution for the entire application.

 ---